1999

 ● I divide the year, according to my own personal perspective, into two main seasons or parts: the dark and the light.
 The dark part consists of Fall and Winter; the light, of Spring and Summer.
 I prefer the milder season in each half; that is, I like Spring better than Summer, and Fall better than Winter.
 In fact, though I prefer the light half of the year to the dark half, generally; in some ways, I prefer Fall to Summer (I dislike the heat and smog of Summer . . . though I dislike the end of daylight-saving time in Fall, which brings darkness an hour earlier each day).
 As implied, my favorite season is Spring; my next favorite is Fall, then Summer.
 Winter is the only season I dislike, because the days are cold, gloomy, and short (although, since they’re cold and gloomy, perhaps it’s good that they’re short).
 All during Winter, I long for the arrival of Spring.
 By the end of Summer, I come to long for, or at least pleasantly anticipate, the coming of Fall, and I’m filled with a bittersweet, longing, nostalgic feeling (my vocabulary fails me here).
 I also have a sense of rejuvenation, reinvigoration, of optimism, of looking forward, of new possibilities.
 Perhaps it reminds me of returning to school in the Fall, as I did in my youth.

 ● Casually talking about the weather is supposed to epitomize trivial conversation.
 But weather is very important to me; it has a great effect on my mood.
-I don’t know what it is about the weather that effects one’s mood.
+I don’t know what it is about the weather that affects one’s mood.
 Some have proposed that it’s a chemical effect from sunlight, but I think, rather, it’s simply the way it looks . . . not physiological but psychological—subjective, and ultimately mysterious.

 ● Metaphysics must be consistent with physics.
 Or, we might say, truth must be consistent with fact.
 A view about what’s possible and necessary must be consistent with what actually is.
 For example, if your philosophy implies that a given fact or phenomenon is impossible, and yet science proves that it actually exists, then your philosophy is wrong.